Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/Part_2_new_items.md

 For a quick overview:

--   `dir` holds the path to our mod, considering your are working on a unreleased mod this path will be `(steamapp)/Elin/Package/YourModName`
+-   `dir` holds the path to our mod, considering you are working on a unreleased mod this path will be `(steamapp)/Elin/Package/YourModName`
 -   `excel` adds our spreadsheet to the path, make sure the name matches the _FILE_ name and don't forget to add any sub folders if you've put your sheet in there.
 E.g.:`MySubfolder/SourceCard.xlsx`
 -   `sources` is simply acquiring a reference to the SourceManager, no need to bother with this, just leave it be.
 -   Last but not least is our call to `ModUtil.ImportExcel` and as you can see, it expects: